 At this stage, the centerlines are still not fully suitable for modelling.
 Therefore, a rather simple procedure converts them to “flowlines”, which now have a regular grid spacing (which they will keep for the rest of the workflow).
 The tail of the tributaries are cut of before reaching the flowline they are tributing to:

 In : graphics.plot_centerlines(gdir, use_flowlines=True)

-For the glacier to be able to grow we need to determine the flowlines downstream of the current glacier geometry:
+For the glacier to be able to grow, we need to determine the flowlines downstream of the current glacier geometry:

 In : graphics.plot_centerlines(gdir, use_flowlines=True, add_downstream=True)

-The downsteam lines area also computed using a routing algorithm minimizing the distance between the glacier terminus and the border of the map as well as the total elevation gain, therefore following the valley floor.
+The downsteam lines area is also computed using a routing algorithm minimizing the distance between the glacier terminus and the border of the map as well as the total elevation gain, therefore following the valley floor.

 In : tasks.catchment_area(gdir) In : graphics.plot_catchment_areas(gdir)